Hudson, NY

 Food & Drink.

 As evening falls, sip masterfully crafted cocktails at The Hereafter, Hudson's sophisticated answer to a big-city cocktail bar, or enjoy local brews at Hudson Brewing Company, the town's first brewery since prohibition.
-For a dive bar experience with live music, don't miss The Half Moon, known for its jukebox and popular happy hour.
+For a dive bar experience with live music, don't miss The Half Moon, known for its pizza, shows, and popular happy hour.

 Shopping.

-Other notable stops include Flowerkraut, a unique combination floral studio and sauerkraut shop; Clove & Creek, a beautifully curated home and apparel store; and Red Chair, an antique shop specializing in 17th-19th century French, Belgian and Swedish antiques.
+Other notable stops include Flowerkraut, a unique floral studio and plant shop; Clove & Creek, a beautifully curated home and apparel store; and Red Chair, an antique shop specializing in 17th-19th century French, Belgian and Swedish antiques.
 Book lovers should not miss Spotty Dog Books & Ale, a unique combination bookstore and bar housed in a former firehouse.

 Everything else.